Efficacy of KISQALI + letrozole in a first-line postmenopausal patient population.

 Adapted from KISQALI Summary of Product Characteristics.1

-MONALEESA-2: N=668, double-blind, placebo-controlled, 1:1 randomisation, multicentre, phase III trial in postmenopausal women with HR+/HER2− aBC.
+MONALEESA-2: N=668 (no previous systemic chemotherapy for advanced disease), double-blind, placebo-controlled, 1:1 randomisation, multicentre, phase III trial in postmenopausal women with HR+/HER2− aBC.
 As 1L in advanced disease.
-No prior endocrine therapy for aBC and no previous systemic chemotherapy for advanced disease.
-KISQALI 600 mg or placebo orally once daily (3 weeks on/1 week off) + AI (letrozole 2.5 mg continuous).2 The primary endpoint was locally assessed progression-free survival and the key secondary endpoint was overall survival.
-Other secondary endpoints included the overall response rate (complete or partial response), the clinical benefit rate (overall response plus stable disease lasting 24 weeks or more), safety, and quality-of-life assessments.2
+No prior endocrine therapy for aBC.
+KISQALI 600 mg or placebo orally once daily (3 weeks on/1 week off) + AI (letrozole 2.5 mg continuous).3 The primary endpoint was locally assessed progression-free survival and the key secondary endpoint was overall survival.
+Other secondary endpoints included the overall response rate (complete or partial response), the clinical benefit rate (overall response plus stable disease lasting 24 weeks or more), safety, and quality-of-life assessments.3

-KISQALI demonstrated tumour shrinkage as early as 8 weeks3
+KISQALI demonstrated tumour shrinkage as early as 8 weeks2

-In MONALEESA-2, 76% of patients treated with KISQALI + letrozole saw their tumours shrink at week 8 vs 67% with placebo + letrozole.3
+In MONALEESA-2, 75% of patients treated with KISQALI + letrozole saw their tumours shrink at week 8 vs 67% with placebo + letrozole.2

-MONALEESA-2: Change in tumour size from baseline in all patients with measurable disease at the first post-baseline evaluation (Week 8)3
+Change in tumour size from baseline in all patients with measurable disease at the first post-baseline evaluation (week 8)2

 KISQALI is indicated for the treatment of women with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative locally advanced or metastatic breast cancer in combination with an aromatase inhibitor or fulvestrant as initial endocrine-based therapy, or in women who have received prior endocrine therapy.
 In pre- or perimenopausal women, the endocrine therapy should be combined with a luteinising hormone-releasing hormone (LHRH) agonist.1